MSPCode/picklist-manager/README.md

    <img alt="Deploy to Salesforce"
          src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
    </a>
-2. **Add the Picklist Manager tab** to your Salesforce application.
+2. **Add the Picklist Manager tab to your Salesforce application.**
-3. **Provide necessary access** at the profile level for the Picklist Manager.
+3. **Provide necessary access at the profile level for the Picklist Manager.**
-4. **Grant access** to the Picklist Updater object and field for necessary profiles.
+4. **Grant access to the Picklist Updater object and field for necessary profiles.** (_this object stores requests made in Picklist Manager_)
 5. **Setup connected applications**:

-   - **Create a connected app**, Auth Provider, and Named Credential as described below.
-Ensure the Named Credential is named 'PicklistUpdater'.
-If using a different name, update it accordingly in necessary files.
+   - **Create a connected app, Auth Provider, and Named Credential** as described below. (_Use 'PicklistUpdater' as the name for Named Credentials.
+If using a different name, add a new name in PicklistFieldUPdater.cls and MetadataService.cls._)

    1. **App Manager**:

       - Go to Setup > App Manager > New Connected App.
       - Name: PicklistUpdater
       - Contact Email: [Your Preferred Email]
-      - Callback URL: Update later after setting up Auth Provider.
+      - Callback URL: _Update later after setting up Auth Provider._
       - Selected Scope: Full access (full), Perform requests anytime (refresh_token, offline_access)
-      - Security Settings: Check all required options including PKCE and secret requirements.
+      - Security Settings: Check all required options including PKCE and secret requirements. (_see below image for reference_)
-      - Save the app and manage consumer details.
+      - Save the app and click on the Manage Consumer Details.
       - **Copy the consumer key and secret** for later use. <br>
         ![Connected App](images/connected_app.png)